 Slavery in Antebellum Southern Industries presents some of the richest, most valuable, and most complete collections in the entire documentary record of American slavery, focusing on the industrial uses of slave labor.
 The materials selected include company records; business and personal correspondence; documents pertaining to the purchase, hire, medical care, and provisioning of slave laborers; descriptions of production processes; and journals recounting costs and income.

 World music and aural traditions.
-Recordings of music, spoken word, and natural and human-made sounds.
+Recordings of music, spoken word, oral histories, and natural and human-made sounds.
 Coverage: All time periods, most recordings done 1948-1986.

 Use Social Explorer to visualize and interact with data, create maps, charts, reports and downloads.
 Explore hundreds of thousands of built-in data indicators related to demography, economy, health, politics, environment, crime and more.
 Social Explorer is designed to provide quick and easy access to historical census data and demographic information from 1790 to the present.